Safety-critical system: Software engineering for safety-critical systems

 Software engineering for safety-critical systems is particularly difficult.
 There are three aspects which can be applied to aid the engineering software for life-critical systems.
 First is process engineering and management.
 Secondly, selecting the appropriate tools and environment for the system.
 This allows the system developer to effectively test the system by emulation and observe its effectiveness.
-Thirdly, address any legal and regulatory requirements, such as FAA requirements for aviation.
+Thirdly, address any legal and regulatory requirements, such as Federal Aviation Administration requirements for aviation.
 By setting a standard for which a system is required to be developed under, it forces the designers to stick to the requirements.
 The avionics industry has succeeded in producing standard methods for producing life-critical avionics software.
 Similar standards exist for industry, in general, (IEC 61508) and automotive (ISO 26262), medical (IEC 62304) and nuclear (IEC 61513) industries specifically.
 The standard approach is to carefully code, inspect, document, test, verify and analyze the system.
 Another approach is to certify a production system, a compiler, and then generate the system's code from specifications.
 Another approach uses formal methods to generate proofs that the code meets requirements.
 All of these approaches improve the software quality in safety-critical systems by testing or eliminating manual steps in the development process, because people make mistakes, and these mistakes are the most common cause of potential life-threatening errors.